How to Merge Duplicate Users, Leads, and Companies

 You have duplicate records that have been identified by Insycle but not all of them are merging into the master.
 Check to see how many duplicates are in the affected duplicate groups.
 If you have duplicate groups that contain more than five records, you may want to change the value in Skip duplicate groups with more than 5 records per group to make sure you can get them all.

-Check Step 4 to ensure that you have Priority Match selected and not Absolute Match.
+- In the Step 4 heading, check to ensure that you have Priority Match selected and not Absolute Match.

 There are a couple of things to look at that may be misidentifying records as duplicates.